C17326283/CardGameAssistant-ImageProcessing/README.md

 * It then calls the function `readCards()` takes in the user inputted image and performs all necessary operatioins on the image.
 * The image is converted to greyscale and then to binary format.
 * All the comparison suit images are loaded in from the files.
-* With this binary mask the contours found and sorted by size the program then proceeds to call the function `warpPerspective()` for each card
+* With this binary mask the contours found and sorted by size the program then proceeds to call the function `warpPerspective()` for each card [1] [2]
-* The warpPerspective function ##########
+* The warpPerspective function takes in the largest contour found
+* it then sets two variables called to width and height which will be used for seting to size of the result of warpPerspective
+* the program then enters a for loop that loops through the point on the biggest contour and gets the points of the vertices and inputs them into an array[9] [10] [11] [13] [14] [15]
+* the points in the array are then sorted and inputted into a new array called `cardPtsSorted()`
+* using the sorted point and the function `cv2.getPerspectiveTransform()` we get the matrix for the `cv2.warpPerpective()` function[16]
+* the output image is then obtained  from `cv2.warpPerpective()` and uses the orignal image, the matrix from the step above and the width and height that was set at the beginning of the function [16]

-* The images are then cropped from this enhanced image of the card to get the to get the letter and symbol areas.
+* The images are then cropped from this output image of the card to get the to get the letter and symbol areas.[6]
+[5]
 * The `GetSymbol` function is called which performs operations on the cropped symbol images to get the contour.
 * The contour is then centered on so that the comparison is accurate every time.
 * The `suitComparison()` function is then called which finds the difference in the card symbol against all the predefined suit images and returns the most likely suit.